President Obama Is Building A Wall Around His New Home

 Parenthetically, Bristol County, Massachusetts, Sheriff Thomas Hodgson is an advocate of deploying prison inmates to the southern border to help build the wall.
 “Aside from learning and perfecting construction skills, the symbolism of these inmates building a wall to prevent crime in communities around the country, and to preserve jobs and work opportunities for them and other Americans upon release, can be very powerful,” the sheriff said at his swearing-in ceremony on Wednesday, Reuters chronicled.

-A separate Reuters dispatch in late November indicated that a large Mexican cementer maker is ready to go to work on the construction of Trump’s border wall. “‘We can’t be choosy,’ Enrique Escalante, Chief Executive Officer of Grupo Cementos de Chihuahua (GCC) said in an interview.
+A separate Reuters dispatch in late November indicated that a large Mexican cement maker is ready to go to work on the construction of Trump’s border wall. “‘We can’t be choosy,’ Enrique Escalante, Chief Executive Officer of Grupo Cementos de Chihuahua (GCC) said in an interview.
 ‘We’re an important producer in that area and we have to respect our clients on both sides of the border.'”

 [Featured Image by Pablo Martinez Monsivais/AP Images]